 Enabling the Purchase of an RV

 If you didn’t already own an RV, renting your unit could be a way to rationalize this expensive purchase.
 RVs can be pricey, and renting your RV is a great way to subsidize the cost of ownership.
-You don’t even have to list your RV for rent year round, but just while you aren’t using it or during peak season (summertime, holidays).
+You don’t even have to list your RV for rent year round, but just while you aren’t using it or during peak season like summer or the holidays.
+You can read more about how other RV owners have done this by visiting “Meet Our Owners” on the Outdoorsy Never Idle Journal.

 Cons to Renting Your RV